Over the past 10 years, there has been a national resurgence for independent bookstores.

 Nationally, new stores are opening, established stores are finding new owners, and a new generation is coming into the business as both owner/managers and frontline booksellers.
 For the ninth year in a row ABA bookstore membership has grown, with stores operating in more than 2,400 locations.

 And, importantly, as a channel, independent bookstore sales are up.
 Overall book sales across indie bookstores for 2017 increased 2.6 percent over 2016, with a compound annual growth rate of 5.4 percent over the past five years.
-And so far for 2018, sales in the indie channel are up approximately 5 percent over 2017.
+For 2018, sales in the indie channel were up approximately 5 percent over 2017.
+As of December 2019, compound annual growth among ABA member stores is 7.5 percent over the past five years.
 All of this is a result of the fact that indie booksellers remain a resilient and entrepreneurial group — and that independent bookstores offer a unique — and unparalleled — opportunity for the discovery of new authors and great writing.

 While not every bookstore or community has seen this growth, the national trends are clear.